 5th Open Endurance Championship

-2017: An up and down first season saw mixed results and, despite not managing to win a race, Maxx MPH took home four podium finishes and ended the season a respectable third in the Premier championship.
+2017: Joining the new Maxx MPH Racing outfit, an up and down debut season saw mixed results.
+Despite not managing to win a race, the team took home four podium finishes and ended the season a respectable third in the Premier championship.

 3rd Premier Endurance Championship